pg_ctl start [-w] [-t seconds] [-s] [-D datadir] [-l filename] [-o options] [-p path] [-c]

 In start mode, a new server is launched.
 The server is started in the background, and standard input is attached to /dev/null.
 The standard output and standard error are either appended to a log file (if the -l option is used), or redirected to pg_ctl's standard output (not standard error).
 If no log file is chosen, the standard output of pg_ctl should be redirected to a file or piped to another process such as a log rotating program like rotatelogs; otherwise postgres will write its output to the controlling terminal (from the background) and will not leave the shell's process group.

 In stop mode, the server that is running in the specified data directory is shut down.
-Three different shutdown methods can be selected with the -m option: "Smart" mode waits for online backup mode to finish and all the clients to disconnect.
+Three different shutdown methods can be selected with the -m option: "Smart" mode waits for all the clients to disconnect.
 This is the default.
-"Fast" mode does not wait for clients to disconnect and will terminate an online backup in progress.
+"Fast" mode does not wait for clients to disconnect.
 All active transactions are rolled back and clients are forcibly disconnected, then the server is shut down.
 "Immediate" mode will abort all server processes without a clean shutdown.
 This will lead to a recovery run on restart.

 restart mode effectively executes a stop followed by a start.
 This allows changing the postgres command-line options.